maxdemaio/max-nextjs/README.md

 - `pages/videos/*` - Incremental static regeneration.
 YouTube videos and stastistics like: total channel views, total subscribers, and total videos uploaded.
 - `pages/*` - All other static pages.

+For each component, I export an interface of what type the props should be.
+All external api types are located in `lib/types.ts`.

 ## Running Locally

 ```bash